 Wind can drive rain in many directions, including upwards, and with significant force.
 Building exteriors need to be designed and built to ensure that rainwater is drained or deflected off exterior surfaces and deflected away from critical junctions or openings.

-Climate change may bring more frequent extreme weather events.
+Climate change is bringing more extreme weather events.
 New houses, with an expected life of over 50 years, must be designed to cope with these.

 New Zealand temperatures are moderate, and we do not have massive variations in temperature within seasons, although reasonably high (35°C in summer) and low